...

 Communication and COVID-19

-Ever since the arrival of Covid-19, communication in both workspaces and academia alike have shifted from in-person to online.
-However, public speaking anxiety still remains prevalent, if not only gotten worse.
-According to Alison Papadakis, director of clinical psychological studies at John Hopkins University, video chat creates friction in social situations.
+Since the arrival of COVID-19, communication in both workspaces and academia alike has shifted from in-person to online.
+However, public speaking anxiety still remains prevalent, if not only gets worse.
+According to Alison Papadakis, director of clinical psychological studies at Johns Hopkins University, video chat creates friction in social situations.
 This leads to a heightened fear of public speaking.

 Why Video Chat Makes Speaking Scary

-Video chat makes it difficult to interpret nonverbal body language like gestures that are important cues in verbal communication.
+Video chat makes it difficult to interpret nonverbal body language, like gestures and important verbal communication cues.
 This is so pervasive that experts have coined it as Zoom Performance Anxiety.
 You might have experienced this in a meeting or class where you are asked to unmute yourself and answer a question.
-Suddenly, you are aware of all the eyes that are watching you and break out in a nervous sweat.
-Now, in the age of digital communication, we are forced to adapt to unprecedented changes and challenges that come along with the shift to remote work and learning.
+Suddenly, you are aware of all the eyes watching you and break out in a nervous sweat.
+Now, in the age of digital communication, we are forced to adapt to unprecedented changes and challenges that come with the shift to remote work and learning.

 It’s no secret that public speaking skills are imperative to any good student or worker.
-Some fear of public speaking statistics shows that it impairs wages and promotion to management by 10% and 15% respectively.
-Furthermore, only 8% of those who have fear of public speaking seek professional help despite the documented negative impact on their career and wages.
+Some fear of public speaking statistics show that it impairs wages and promotion to management by 10% and 15%, respectively.
+Furthermore, only 8% of those who fear public speaking seek professional help despite the documented negative impact on their career and wages.

 But you don’t need to worry.
 Public speaking is a learnable skill.
-If you are interested in improving your speaking skills then you can skip to the last section of this article where we share resources that can help you.
+If you want to improve your speaking skills, you can skip to the last section of this article, where we share resources that can help you.

 What is Glossophobia?